jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

     You should not re-authenticate each time you make an API call.
 The same authentication token should be used for multiple API calls until it expires.
   </li>
   <li>
     The refresh token given in the <code>/authenticate</code> endpoint has a much longer expiry than the id token, you should store and use it to get a new id token when it expires via the Party API <code>/party/refresh</code> endpoint.
-This avoids needing to re-authenticate with credentials and reduces unnecessary load on the systems.
+This avoids needing to re-authenticate with credentials, useful if using user supplied credentials, and reduces unnecessary load on the systems.
   </li>
   <li>
     Logging in again will not invalidate a previous token.
 To explicitly invalidate all a users tokens you must call the Party API <code>/party/logout</code> endpoint.